martasd/workflow-viz/README.md

 ## Code Documentation

-Documentation is generated with [Compodoc](https://compodoc.app):
+Documentation for the project can be generated with [Compodoc](https://compodoc.app):

     compodoc -p tsconfig.json

-It is available to display in the browser from the **./documentation** directory.

 ## Deployment